What is diarrhea?

-- Not eating any fresh or raw fruits and vegetables unless you wash and peel them yourself
+Don't eat any fresh or raw fruits and vegetables unless you wash and peel them yourself.

-- Making sure all meat and fish have been cooked to at least medium doneness
+Make sure all meat and fish have been cooked to a safe minimum internal temperature.

-- Not eating raw or rare-cooked meat or fish
+Don't eat raw or rare-cooked meat or fish.

-- Not eating food from street vendors or food trucks
+Don't eat food from street vendors or food trucks.

 Living with diarrhea

-In most cases diarrhea is a short-term problem.
-Often it only lasts for a few days.
+In most cases, diarrhea is a short-term problem.
+It usually only lasts for a few days.

 Some health problems can make diarrhea last longer or keep coming back.
 These include

 inflammatory bowel disease and irritable bowel syndrome.
 If another health problem